titanturtles/titanturtles.github.io/cybercamp.md

 # Summer CyberCamp 2023

 We are collaborating with Westview High School to provide AFA CyberPatriot CyberCamps during the summer time.
-The CyberCamps will be hosted both online and in-person.
+The CyberCamps will be hosted online.

 * * *